mostafaism1/qeema-interview-task/README.md

    - The process of searching for a third-party charting library that can produce similar charts to the proposed designs proved very time consuming and ended unsuccessfully, which is why I had to build and assemble my own charts.
 I achieved through the use of [SyncFusion's ProgressBarModule](https://www.npmjs.com/package/@syncfusion/ej2-angular-progressbar), more specifically, the **linear** and **circular** progress bars.
    - I used the **linear** progress bar to build the horizontal progress bars on the Strategic Themes Progress.
-   - I used the **circular** progress bar to build the donut overall percentage on the Strategic Themes Progress.
+   - I used the **circular** progress bar to build the overall percentage donut on the Strategic Themes Progress.
-   - I used the Angular Flex Layout library to achieve responsive design.
+   - I used Angular Flex Layout library to achieve responsive design.
-   - I used the Angular Material's MatGridListModule for the department grid.
+   - I used Angular Material's MatGridListModule for the department grid.
    - Every service class implements an abstract class where services are defined.
-     - This technique allowed me to seamlessly switch between mock services implementations and real services implementations (one's that hit the backend for data).
+     - This technique allowed me to seamlessly switch between a mock service implementation and real service implementation (one's that hit the backend for data).
-   - I tried to modularize, reuse and compose the components as much as possible, with each component responsible for a small and specific functionality of the overall application,
+   - I tried to modularize, reuse and compose the components as much as possible, with each component responsible for a small and a specific functionality of the overall application,
    - I packaged sets of Angular artifacts that are related together in the same Angular module.
 This is to allow for better re-usablity and also faster load times by utilizing lazy-loading.

 2. Backend